 But arriving in a new city can be daunting at the best of times.
 How easy is it to use the metro as soon as you step off the plane?
-Well, the good news is that Sofia’s metro system is pretty straightforward to use.
+Well, the good news is that getting to and from Sofia airport by metro is pretty straightforward.
 Read on for your step-by-step guide…

 IMPORTANT: The metro runs from 5am to midnight, however the shuttle bus between terminals only runs from 7am to 7pm.
-If you are arriving into Terminal 1, this means that this option is only viable if you will arrive between these times, otherwise you should plan to use buses or taxis to reach the city centre.
+If you are arriving into Terminal 1, this means that this option is only viable if you will arrive between these times, otherwise you should plan to use buses or taxis to reach the city centre, or pre-book your Sofia airport transfers with a specialist company.
 This is not a problem at Terminal 2, which you can reach at any time during metro operating hours.

 Arriving in Terminal 1